 Laying on your stomach

 These postures, like cobra, can be fine if practiced safely.
 Make sure not to collapse into the lower back creating pressure on the lower belly, but rather elongate the spine and push into the legs.

 Jumps and Full Inversions

 These postures present the threat of disturbing implantation.
-Low blood pressure occurs in pregnant women so it likely they’ll become dizzy and run the risk of falling.
+Low blood pressure occurs in pregnant people so it likely they’ll become dizzy and run the risk of falling.

 Exhausting Physical Practices

 Try to look at these modifications not as hindering your yoga practice, but as an opportunity to connect with and understand your body in a new way.
 Listen closely to your new body throughout your practice.
-Feel the connection to your baby and be empowered by your innate strength as a women to create life.
-Remember you are not sick, or injured… you’re pregnant.
+Feel the connection to your baby and be empowered by your innate strength and ability to create life.
+Remember you are not sick or injured… you’re pregnant!
 It’s a natural and beautiful stage.
-In many ways you’re more powerful than ever!
+In many ways, you’re more powerful than ever!

-You’re body is already working very hard!
+Your body is already working very hard.
 It needs all the energy it can get, so enjoy some restorative poses, and avoid fast vinyasa series that will raise the body too high.
 The hormone relaxin is also allowing your muscle to stretch further than is appropriate for them, so moving slowly with proper alignment will reduce potential injuries.